barakugav/executorch-rs/executorch-sys/README.md

 To build the library, you need to build the C++ library first.
 The C++ library allow for great flexibility with many flags, customizing which modules, kernels, and extensions are built.
 Multiple static libraries are built, and the Rust library links to them.
-In the following example we build the C++ library with the necessary flags to run example `hello_world_add`:
+In the following example we build the C++ library with the necessary flags to run example `hello_world`:
 ```bash
 # Clone the C++ library
 cd ${TEMP_DIR}